 Baseline data is not available to evaluate if this objective is being met on Jackson Mountain and Bottle Creek use areas.
-The range conditions are forage condition that will be replaced with ecological status condition as in the potential and identified uses are combined to meet vegetative objectives.
+The range conditions are forage condition that will be replaced with ecological status condition as in mation becomes available.
+The bjective will be redefined/quantified to obtain a particular ecological status when site potential and identified uses are combined to meet vegetative objectives.